FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/r_st_serverBackup.md

 -   `var/db/hist/logs/`
 -   `var/db/stats/`

-For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server with an external database, back up the database using standard Oracle or Microsoft SQL Server procedures.
+For {{< SecureTransport/componentshortname  >}} Server with an external database, back up the database using standard Oracle or Microsoft SQL Server procedures.

-For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server with an embedded database or <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, use `<FILEDRIVEHOME>/bin/backup_db` to back up the database tables.
+For {{< SecureTransport/componentshortname  >}} Server with an embedded database or {{< SecureTransport/componentshortname  >}} Edge, use `<FILEDRIVEHOME>/bin/backup_db` to back up the database tables.
 The `backup_db Backup_File` command writes the backup data to the file named.
 You must enter the database password.
 You can use the `-skiplog` option to prevent the `TransactionStatus` or `TransactionData` tables from being included.
 To restore the data, use the following command:

 -   for servers with MySQL